nnminh171298/APPDEV/README.md

 https://github.com/nnminh171298/APPDEV
 # This is my readme file

-Rasberry Pi acoustic sensor project
+Rasberry Pi acoustic sensor project.
-.
-This project will turn a rasberry Pi 3 into an acoustic sensor
+This project will turn a rasberry Pi 3 into an acoustic sensor.

-.

 Table of Content
 1. Configuration instructions